selik44/afflicto/readme.md

 - Leverage Request objects.
 - Implement Shopping cart, user management, klarna etc.
 - Refactor the Datatable class to make use of Eloquent.
+- !!
+Move the Mystore API key out of the code and into .env